Magnetic Contactor- Principle, Types, Advantages

 AC-1 Magnetic Contactor

-This category applied to all AC loads where the power factor is at least 0.95.
+This category applies to all AC loads with a power factor of at least 0.95.
 These are mainly non-inductive or slightly inductive loads.
 Interruption is easy.

 AC-2 Magnetic Contactor